 Youth work is not officially recognised as a profession in Spain.
 Some youth work activities have involved a wide range of professionals (social workers, social educators and community development workers).
 The employment conditions for these workers depend on the authority employing them and the importance they attach to youth work.
-These professionals usually work in the youth departments of the autonomous communities, local authority youth departments and provincial social service departments.
+These professionals usually work in the youth departments of the autonomous communities, local authority youth departments and provincial social services departments.
 Some municipalities have "youth houses" where mainly recreational and educational activities are organised for young people of different ages.
 This suggests that the lack of a professional status for youth work is due to the low level of political commitment to promoting its real professionalisation.
-In some autonomous communities these workers have formed associations to get across the importance of work with young people, such as the Association of Youth Technicians in Catalonia.
-It would indeed be necessary to create a specific "youth work" qualification in formal education5 in order to highlight the importance of activities with this section of the population at a time when young people are being particularly hard hit by the effects of the recession.
+In some autonomous communities these workers have formed associations to highlight the importance of work with young people, such as the Association of Youth Technicians in Catalonia.
+It would indeed be necessary to create a specific "youth work" qualification in formal education in order to draw attention to the importance of activities with this section of the population at a time when young people are being particularly hard hit by the effects of the recession.
+There have been some Spanish universities offering postgraduate programmes focused on youth work and/or youth policy and research, but nowadays only one masters degree still exists in Catalonia.
+The lack of recognition and the high fees discourage future youth workers.
+Many youth workers, particularly those working in municipalities, have acquired their skills in the voluntary sector, in NGOs devoted to education in leisure time such as the Scouts or similar, and trained in courses provided by these kinds of organisations.
+In 2011, the Spanish Qualifications Framework incorporated a new qualification concerning the promotion of free-time activities for children and young people, but at level 2 (vocational training) and with little effect on youth work training.

 Youth policies in Spain have been influenced by the notion of youth as a transitional stage.
-Youth has been defined in youth-related research basically as a stage of transition to and integration with the sphere of adult responsibilities (Casal et al., 2011).
-This explains why, historically, youth policies have been formulated in linear terms and have been geared essentially to training, employment and housing, without this having entailed any substantial improvement in young people's life opportunities (Bayón, 2009; Moreno Mínguez, 2012).
+Youth has been defined in youth-related research basically as a stage of transition to and integration with the sphere of adult responsibilities (Casal, Merino and Garcia 2011).
+This explains why, historically, youth policies have been formulated in linear terms and have been geared essentially to training, employment and housing, without this having entailed any substantial improvement in young people's life opportunities (Bayón 2009; Moreno Mínguez 2012).
 As well illustrated by Comas (2007), youth policies in Spain have been formulated on the basis of this conception of youth as a finite, transient stage.
-However, as may be seen from the constitutional framework, youth policies should be sectoral and designed to promote citizen participation, although they have generally been seen as transitional policies.
+However, as may be seen from the constitutional framework, youth policies should be cross-sectoral and designed to promote citizen participation, although they have generally been seen as transitional policies.
 In fact, we could say that the indeterminate nature of youth policies in Spain has led to a plurality of ambiguous youth policies in local authorities and the autonomous communities, whose policies have basically involved drawing up youth programmes and organising recreational and educational activities for young people.
 It should be noted that there are also more universalistic policies, like those drawn up in the various ministries, linked to training, employment or the family, which impact on young people's transition processes.
-Paradoxically, although these policies are the ones that have the greatest impact on young people's living conditions and opportunities, often they are not regarded as youth policies, and those which are actually conceived as youth policies, focusing on leisure aspects and participation, receive only peripheral attention (Casal, 2002).
+Paradoxically, although these policies are the ones that have the greatest impact on young people's living conditions and opportunities, often they are not regarded as youth policies, and those which are actually conceived as youth policies focusing on leisure aspects and participation receive only peripheral attention (Casal 2002).